OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 Notice that this step automatically opens our HTML file and selects the line where we can add to our code.
 Let's add some custom CSS that will change the background color of the SIW header to a dark blue.
 We'll use the `#okta-sign-in.auth-container .okta-sign-in-header` selector to do this.

-As always, we recommend manually typing in the following code segment, but you may alternatively use the `Insert Code` link.
+Append the following CSS code:

 ```css
 #okta-sign-in.auth-container .okta-sign-in-header {